Florida Banks That Don’t Use ChexSystems

 The Best Non-ChexSystems Banks in Florida

-For the best non-ChexSystems banks in Florida, we’ve narrowed down your choices to three nationally-acclaimed banks: CIT Bank, Chime, and BBVA (now PNC Bank).
+For the best non-ChexSystems banks in Florida, we’ve narrowed down your choices to three nationally-acclaimed banks: Chime and BBVA (now PNC Bank).
 Here is a closer look at each one.

 BBVA (now PNC Bank), offers customers who may have had poor banking history a second chance at a bank account.
 Their main checking solution is a product called VirtualWallet, which is designed to provide a convenient overview of your finances.